contagon/handbook/handbook/12-primary.md

 ### 12.5.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) CTR Rings

-When children begin the CTR 4 class, the Primary presidency or their Primary teacher may remind the children to “choose the right” and give them a green CTR ring.
+When children begin the CTR 4 class, the Primary presidency and their Primary teacher remind them to “choose the right.”
+These leaders also give each child a green CTR ring.

 ### 12.5.7 Introducing the Children and Youth Program